Former site of Eureka Lodging

 Also see . . .
 Joshua A. Norton (The Virtual Museum of the City of San Francisco).
 (Submitted on February 11, 2018.)

 Categories. • Heroes •

 Credits.
 This page was last revised on February 22, 2018.
 This page originally submitted on February 10, 2018, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 79 times since then.
+This page has been viewed 89 times since then and 8 times this year.
 Photos: 1. submitted on February 10, 2018.
 2. submitted on February 11, 2018. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Photo of the marker in its surroundings • Can you help?